galaxyproject/training-material/ChIP-Seq/tutorials/TAL1_binding_site_identification.md

   **INSERT SCREENSHOT HERE OF FASTQC OUTPUT ON ONE DATASET**

+<a name="step2"/></a>
 ### Step 2: Trimming and clipping reads

 It is often necessary to trim a sequenced read to remove bases sequenced with high uncertainty (*i.e.* low-quality bases).
 In addition, artificial adaptor sequences used in library preparation protocols need to be removed before attempting to align the reads to a reference genome.
 More explanation of quality trimming can be found in the [NGS-QC tutorial](./../NGS-QC/tutorials/dive_into_qc.md).

 :pencil2: ***Hands on!***

-1. Run the tool `Trimmomatic` on each FASTQ file to trim low-quality bases.
+1. Run the tool `Trimmomatic` on each FASTQ file to trim low-quality bases (remember how to run tools on all files at once?).
 Explore the full parameter list for `Trimmomatic` in the Tool Form and set the following `Trimmomatic` parameters:

     - **Paired end data?** No
     - **Perform initial ILLUMINACLIP?** No